-Train the Classifier
+Training a Classifier

 The first stage of the project relies on a retrained convolutional neural network (CNN).
 The purpose of the model is to classify whether an input page image belongs to one of the desired classes: inline_image or plate_image.
 Inline images are integrated into the text of a page; plates are typically larger and occupy the entire page (in some cases they are tipped-in).
 Multi-page spreads and foldouts are too infrequent to merit their own class.
-I have an article in revision that describes the creation and validation of such schema/models in detail.
-I have previously discussed user-friendly approaches for downloading images from HathiTrust and Internet Archive that are likely to be illustrated in the first place.
-In this post, I simply want to disclose the model I retrained with.

-I used 12 gb (compressed) worth of 19th-century training data from the Medical Heritage Library, uploaded to a Google Cloud Cloud Platform (GCP) instance with GPU.
+While the process of choosing labels and labeling presents many interesting challenges, this post simply presents the parameters of the model which I retrained.
+The training data amounted to 12 Gb (compressed) of 19th-century book pages from Internet Archive, uploaded to a Google Cloud Cloud Platform (GCP) instance with GPU.
 I then used an off-the-shelf PyTorch CNN trained on ImageNet (resnet50) to reach ~94% accuracy on a held-out test set.